patilpuja000/Machine-Learning-Code-/practical_application_II_starter/README.txt

 5. I know i did approach by deleteing the data with giving a threshold , however that can be eliminated with other cleaning approaches.
 6. I also learned that handlingly categorical features with one hot encoding can give better results when compared to ordinal encoder.

+n the .py file i attempted to create a table of the interesting findings , however in the Github is all combined and not in a readable format.

 Recommendations :
 From the prediction analysis , we can recommend  the customer that the car that has good fueling mechanism , which a better transmission and latest year can cost higher when